AusDTO/dta-website/pages/what-we-do/exemplar-projects.md

 We provided expertise in user research, service design and technical development and worked alongside staff from the service delivery agency.

-The digital products **link to current page** continue to be tested and it is expected a number will soon be rolled out to the public.
+The [digital products](https://www.dta.gov.au/what-we-do/exemplars/) continue to be tested and it is expected a number will soon be rolled out to the public.